 - The Federal Trade Commission

-Eldorado has already shed its ownership of certain gaming properties in Nevada, Missouri and Louisiana to appease regulators looking to keep the playing field level.
+Eldorado has already shed its ownership of certain gaming properties in Nevada, Missouri, and Louisiana to appease regulators looking to keep the playing field level.
 The general feeling is that pending approvals will not derail the deal in its final stages of completion.

-It has been a rather bumpy ride the past few months with Eldorado’s stick price falling from $12.75 to $8.40.
+It has been a rather bumpy ride the past few months with Eldorado’s stock price falling from $12.75 to $8.40.
 The company is also facing a “tick fee” of $2.3 million a day because the deal did not meet a closing deadline of April 1.

 Eldorado Resorts is based in Reno, Nevada with added business interests in Lake Tahoe.
 Acquiring Caesars Entertainment will create a long sought after presence in Las Vegas.
 The company also owns gaming interests in Atlantic City with the Tropicana.
 All told, the ownership group operates 23 casinos in multiple states.